Is it cheaper to run a motorbike or a car?

 There’s a maximum MOT charge set by the government of £54.85 for cars and £29.65 for standard motorcycles.
 Garages might offer deals on these costs, making them more affordable, but these are the highest prices you’ll pay.

 When it comes to servicing, many garages offer a flat rate.
-According to Money Advice Service, the average cost of a basic car service is £125, which you can expect to pay once a year (or more often, according to how many miles you clock up).
+According to Checkatrade, the average cost of a full car service for a small car is £170.
+You might pay for this once a year or more often, depending on how many miles you clock up.

-Service costs for a motorbike range from around £150 upwards, with some high-end bikes costing over £400 for a major service.
+Service costs for a 125cc motorbike range from around £90 for a basic service to over £400 for a full service.

 So which is cheaper - cars or motorbikes?

-While technically it can be cheaper to run a motorbike than a car, it’s like anything in life – if you’re an enthusiast, you’re not going to settle for average.
-And if you love your bike and live to ride it, you’ll probably be happy to spend a little extra on looking after it.
+But for many people, owning a motorbike is more than just a way to get from A to B. It’s a passion.
+Such enthusiasts aren’t going to settle for average.
+If you live to ride your bike, you’ll probably be happy to spend a little extra on looking after it.

-Whether you’re a two-wheel or four-wheel fan, there’s one thing you can do to save money – make sure you Compare The Market.
+Whether you’re a two-wheel or four-wheel fan, there’s one thing you can do to save money – make sure you shop around and compare insurance with Compare the Market.

 Compare costs for motorbike insurance Compare costs for car insuranceLike this?